-Poor previous relationships can be difficult to acknowledge, but doing so can be an important first step in establishing mutual understandings.
-Acknowledging the past is essential when building collaborations, and will help to shape the elements of success partnerships.
+Histories of antagonism can be difficult to acknowledge directly, but doing so can be an important first step in sharing assumptions and establishing mutual understandings.
+The past is an essential consideration when building collaborations, and will help to determine how organizations can be brought together successfully.